-Lynn Public Schools Directed Growth Plan Form - Evaluator Initiate ed Name: Author: Job Title: Date: Share: Select 😺 Grade: If a teacher did not meet a Performance Standard, an Imp provement Plan must be completed.
-The following plan is based on the evaluation n form dated: Start Date: End Date: Areas targeted for improvement (specific standards and d indicators on the appropriate performance rubric that the educa ator has not met, drawing on evidence supplied in previous evaluate 2.
-Performance goals to be met, which shall directly relate e to the standard(s) and indicator(s) in which improvement is nee eded: Recommended actions and activities for improvement ((the actions the educator needs to take to meet the performance goals): Supports and modes of assistance available to the educ icator: 5.
-The number of announced and unannounced observation ions that will take place during the plan period.
-6. The timeline for collecting eviden Assessment report on the relevant : at a minimum a mid-cycle Formati ve 7.
-The date of delivery of the Evaluator Signature - no signature -
+Lynn Public School s Directed Growth Plan For m - Evaluator Initiated

+Name: Job Title: Author: Date:

+Job Tille.

+Share:

+Select

+Grade:

+If a teacher did not meet a Performance e Standard, an Improvement Plan must be comp pleted.

+The following plan is based on the evaluation form dated:

+Start Date:

+End Date:

+4. A and the state of t

+not met, drawing on evidence supplied ecific standards and indicators on the appropriate in previous evaluations): e performance rubric that the educator has

+2. Performance goals to be met, which shall directly relate to the standard(s) and indica ator(s) in which improvement is needed:

+Recommended actions and activities s for improvement (the actions the educator need ds to take to meet the performance goals):

+4. Supports and modes of assistance a available to the educator:

+The capports and modes of assistance to Transfer to the oddodor.

+5. The number of announced and unar nnounced observations that will take place during g the plan period.

+6. The timeline for collecting eviden Assessment report on the relevant : at a minimum a mid-cycle Formative

+7. The date of delivery of the

+Evaluator Signature

+- no signature -

+Employee Signature